Rahulthakur9124/Data_Analysis_dashboard/README.md

-This file contains data visualization of different analysis using Powwer bi as a software tool.
+This file contains data visualization of different analysis using Power bi as a software tool.